jazzhead/resize-window/doc/readme.md

 ---

-_Note: The sizes refer to the overall size of the Safari window and not the interior document size minus the browser window chrome on OS X or iOS.
-So the smaller sizes are mostly useful for just testing the width.
+_Note: The sizes refer to the overall size of the window and not the interior document size minus the window chrome.
+So the smaller sizes are mostly useful for just testing the width for mobile devices.
 A few FPO images are included along with the script though for loading into a browser window and quickly eyeballing the fit and manually adjusting the window height._

 Screen Shots